openenclave/openenclave/tests/ecall_ocall/README.md

   + single-threaded
   + multi-threaded
   + multi-enclave / multi-threaded

-Not tested:
 - recursive ECall/OCall across enclaves (ECall into enclave A, OCall, ECall into enclave B)
-  + This is known to break atm, further work needed.